 I Want Everyone to Know

-One of the many reason to get out of debt initially was to provide a better live for my family, and reduce stress.
-Some where along the debt repayment way it became very clear that not only was it important to improve our finances, but to teach our children better than we were ever taught about money.
-I certainly don’t ever want them to be in debt, that may or may not be in my control, but I want them to have the knowledge about personal finance, retirement, and careers to make better choices if the decided to do so.
+One of the many reasons to get out of debt initially was to provide a better life for my family and reduce stress.
+Somewhere along the debt repayment way, it became very clear that not only was it important to improve our finances but to teach our children better than we were ever taught about money.
+I certainly don’t ever want them to be in debt, that may or may not be in my control, but I want them to have the knowledge about personal finance, retirement, and careers to make better choices if they decided to do so.
 I want them to know its okay to discuss money openly and honestly.
 So far so good, our oldest will be ready for their first jobs later this year, so we will see how well we have done with the teaching, I’m sure that our work will continue for many years to come.